-What are OpenStack Domains?
+Mirantis Training Blog: What are OpenStack Keystone Domains?

-Domains in Keystone are abstract resources that were introduced in version 3 of the Keystone API.
+What are OpenStack Domains?A Keystone domain is an abstract resource that was introduced in version 3 of the Keystone API.
 A domain is a collection of users and projects that exist within the OpenStack environment.
-To understand what this really means, it is crucial to understand how things work without domains.
+To understand what this really means, it is crucial to understand how things work without OpenStack domains.

 Traditionally, the resource mapping could be summed up by saying that "a user has a role in a project”.
 The user is typically an individual that is communicating with the cloud services, submitting requests to provision and destroy infrastructure.
-A role is an arbitrary bit of metadata that is used to influence that user’s authority within the environment.
+A role is an arbitrary bit of metadata that is used to influence that user’s authority and management within the environment.
 The project is a container used to group and isolate resources from one another.
 With the original mapping model, when the admin role was applied to a user, the user would become a cloud administrator, rather than just a project administrator, as intended.

-With domains, the resource mapping can be summed up by saying that a “domain is made up of users and projects, wherein users can have roles at the project and domain level.”
+With OpenStack project domain, the resource mapping can be summed up by saying that a “domain is made up of users and projects, wherein users can have roles at the project and domain level.”
 With this model, it is now possible to have an admin user for an entire domain, allowing that user to manage resources such as users and projects for that particular domain, but a user might also have a role applied just for a particular project, which behaves much like it did in the previous model.

 Some of the benefits to using domains are: